 During a three-hour consultation Dr. Mastras shared well-graphed, long-term data with George that compared research looking at men of similar age and stage and grade of disease.
 “I try to stay away from biases.
 Falling back on the data and outcomes is the best way to consult patients,” Dr. Mastras said.
 George appreciated his approach.
 His concerns about side effects and the possibility that the cancer would return after his treatment ended were addressed by Dr. Mastras in a factual, compassionate manner.

 “Dr. Mastras comes across as very human, very down to earth, and has a great sense of humor.
 I appreciate that.
 It is already a tough enough situation coming to grips with the ‘C’ word,” said George.
 “Dr. Mastras put me at ease.”

-Cancer care is provided by CHI Franciscan and a network of expert partners including: Tacoma Radiation Oncology, Virginia Mason, Northwest Medical Specialties, TRA Medical Imaging, and the Puget Sound Institute of Pathology.
+Cancer care is provided by Virginia Mason Franciscan Health and a network of expert partners including: Tacoma Radiation Oncology, Virginia Mason, Northwest Medical Specialties, TRA Medical Imaging, and the Puget Sound Institute of Pathology.

 Maps and Directions